Locating and Editing Factual Associations in GPT: Acknowledgements

-{ \paragraph{Acknowledgements.} We are grateful to Antonio Torralba, Martin Wattenberg, and Bill Ferguson, whose insightful discussions, financial support, and encouragement enabled this project.
-DB did this work while a student and postdoc at the Torralba and Wattenberg labs.
-KM was supported by DARPA SAIL-ON HR0011-20-C-0022 and XAI FA8750-18-C-0004.
-YB was supported by the ISRAEL SCIENCE FOUNDATION (grant No.\ 448/20), an Azrieli Foundation Early Career Faculty Fellowship, and a Viterbi Fellowship in the Center for Computer Engineering at the Technion. }
+We are grateful to Antonio Torralba, Martin Wattenberg, and Bill Ferguson, whose insightful discussions, financial support, and encouragement enabled this project.
+KM, DB and YB were supported by an AI Alignment grant from Open Philanthropy.
+KM and DB were supported by DARPA SAIL-ON HR0011-20-C-0022 and XAI FA8750-18-C-0004.
+YB was supported by the ISRAEL SCIENCE FOUNDATION (grant No.\ 448/20) and an Azrieli Foundation Early Career Faculty Fellowship. }

 \begin{appendices}